gdarko/wp-vimeo-videos/readme.txt

 * Added missing .map file for the tus-js-client library
 * Updated the version of the-js-client tus and moved into separate folder
 * Added translations/i18n compatibility for the "Filter" dropdown in Vimeo screen
-* Added missing textdomain to some of the strings
+* Added missing textdomain to some strings
 * Re-synced the .pot file

 _PRO ONLY:_